Print PDF version

 - Equipment cannot be made available for site annual inspectors due to operational constraints for example within radiation areas.

-4.3 Departmental Portable Electrical Equipment inspectors and testers shall:
+4.3 Departmental Portable Electrical Equipment Test Operatives (PAT Tester) shall:

 4.3.1 Complementing the site PAT test programme, undertake as requested PAT tests required by Departmental staff, to the schedule defined in